-The Audit and Standards Committee received the Council's appointed External Auditor's (Grant Thornton) Audit Findings for 2016/17 in September 2017.
-This report contained an unqualified opinion on the 2016/17 financial statements and a Value for Money conclusion confirming that the Council made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+The Audit and Standards Committee received the Council's appointed External Auditor's (Grant Thornton) Audit Findings for 2017/18 in September 2018.
+This report contained an unqualified opinion on the 2017/18 financial statements and a Value for Money conclusion confirming that the Council made proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
+The Council starts the 2019/20 financial year in a good financial position.